samulevizz/samulevizz/README.md

 - 👀 I'm passionate about game development and web development.
 - 🌱 I'm currently learning Python, Flask and ReactJS.
 - 💞️ I'm open to collaborating on game development projects (Unity or Pygame) and full-stack web applications.
-- 📫 You can contact me on Instagram: @_samu.880
+- 📫 You can DM me on Instagram: @_samu.880
 - ⚡ Fun fact: I love creating video games and experimenting with new technologies in my spare time!